 The following is a short clip from a sermon on Hebrews 7:25, about the ongoing intercession of Christ on our behalf.
 In it, John Piper reminds us of our greatest problem, and our greatest hope.

-Now, let me pose the question for you.
+Now let me pose the question for you.
 Don’t jump around to other parts of the Bible.
 Just stay right here with this verse.
-If I say: My ongoing salvation depends on Christ’s ongoing intercessory work for me with the Father, what do I need saving from?
-The Father.
-God.
-Else I would not need an intercessor.
-Intercessors interpose themselves to help fix something that isn’t fixed or to keep something fixed that is fixed.
+If I say that my ongoing salvation depends on Christ’s ongoing intercessory work for me with the Father, what do I need saving from?
+The Father — God, else I would not need an intercessor.
+Intercessors interpose themselves to help fix something that isn’t right, or to keep something fixed that is fixed.
 The big issue is God’s wrath.

-Now let’s just get this real clear and real straight, because I have the feeling we live in such a kind of touchy feely day that Christianity is being so psychologized and so therapeutized that we really do believe this book was written for our mental health.
-It wasn’t.
+Now let’s just get this real clear and real straight, because I have the feeling we live in such a kind of touchy-feely day, that Christianity is being so psychologized and so therapeutized that we really do believe the Bible was written for our mental health; it wasn’t.
 It was written to help us get right with a wrathful God.
 God is one great massive fire of holiness.
-He hates sin and cannot abide it.
-We are little ant like sinners of sin.
-And if we got within 10 trillion miles of this God we would be consumed.
+He hates sin, and cannot abide it.
+We are little ant-like cinders of sin.
+And if we got within ten trillion miles of this God, we would be consumed.

-Now there are some spin offs for our mental health and our marriages and our kids and our jobs, but those are just spin offs, folks.
+Now there are some spin-offs for our mental health and our marriages and our kids and our jobs, but those are just spin-offs, folks.
 And if everything went wrong and this got right, you would leap for joy forever and ever and ever, because God is the main issue.
 Life is very short.
 Sin is very horrid.
-The salvation is so needed.
+Salvation is so needed.